Obstruction sequences to homotopy equivalences: Introduction

-Under some assumptions, the above assertions are also equivalent to saying that $(A,\varphi)$ and $(B,\psi)$ are homotopy equivalent see Theorems \ref{the bounded case} and \ref{the weight case}.
-In the weight-graded case, this further generalizes to any commutative ring and correspond to the truncations of the Kaledin class, see Sections \ref{2.4} and \ref{2.5}.
+Under suitable boundedness or weight-grading assumptions, these equivalent conditions are further equivalent to the existence of an actual homotopy equivalence between $(A,\varphi)$ and $(B,\psi)$; see Theorems~\ref{the bounded case} and~\ref{the weight case}.
+In the weight-graded setting, the result extends to arbitrary commutative ground rings, and the successive obstructions can be identified with truncations of the Kaledin class; see Sections~\ref{2.4} and~\ref{2.5}.
+One first application is a generalization of formality descent (\cite[Section~4.1]{Kaledin}) to homotopy equivalence decent, see Theorem \ref{eq descent}.

-Theorem \ref{obstru en char 0} applies in particular for algebras encoded by a properad $\P$, i.e. involving operations with several outputs.
-One application in this setting is given by the joint work with Alex Takeda \cite{ET24}, in which we study properadic coformality of spheres.
-A topological space $X$ is coformal when the chains on the based loop space $C_*(\Omega X; \mathbb{Q})$ is formal as an $\mathcal{A}_{\infty}$-algebra.
-For oriented manifolds, Kontsevich, Takeda and Vlassopoulos showed in \cite{KTV21} that Poincaré duality can be encoded by enriching this $\mathcal{A}_{\infty}$-algebra with a pre-Calabi–Yau structure.
-This additional structure lifts coformality to a stronger notion of properadic coformality: the formality of $C_*(\Omega X; \mathbb{Q})$ as a pre-Calabi–Yau algebra.
-In \cite{ET24}, we establish the properadic coformality of spheres, using the gauge triviality sequences.
+Theorem~\ref{obstru en char 0} applies, in particular, to algebras encoded by a properad $\P$, thus allowing for operations with multiple outputs.
+To treat the case of positive characteristic, Section~\ref{2.3} refines the properadic calculus over arbitrary commutative coefficient rings.
+A notable application of this framework arises from joint work with Alex Takeda \cite{ET24} on the properadic coformality of spheres.
+Recall that a topological space $X$ is said to be coformal when the chain algebra of its based loop space, $C_*(\Omega X;\mathbb{Q})$, is formal as an $\mathcal{A}_{\infty}$-algebra.
+For an oriented manifold, however, this algebra carries additional structure: Kontsevich, Takeda, and Vlassopoulos showed in \cite{KTV21} that Poincaré duality can be encoded by equipping $C_*(\Omega X;\mathbb{Q})$ with a pre-Calabi--Yau structure.
+Properadic coformality asks for more than ordinary coformality: the zig-zag of quasi-isomorphisms realizing formality must preserve this additional structure, and hence Poincaré duality.
+In \cite{ET24}, we use gauge-triviality sequences to prove a stronger form of properadic coformality for spheres:

+\textbf{Theorem~\cite{ET24}.} \textit{The pre-Calabi--Yau algebra $C_*(\Omega S^n;\mathbb{Q})$ is intrinsically formal for any $n \geqslant 1$, i.e. determined up to homotopy by the structure induced on homology.}

 \paragraph{\bf Minimal models for highly connected varieties.}